 Equal Employment and Equal Opportunity in Service Delivery

 See “Richland County Handbook of Personnel Policies and Work Rules” for further information.

-Application Process

 For full-time or part-time employees, see the “Richland County Handbook of Personnel Policies and Work Rules” for more information.

 Applications for the position of “Paid On-Call” member of the Richland County Ambulance Service shall be completed and returned to the ambulance office.
 Prior to being offered a position, the following steps shall be taken: